Chart Color Schemes

 The Hills Shire Council's 2024-2025 infrastructure program is a significant component of the overall $308.5 million Delivery Program and Operational Plan.
 The total infrastructure expenditure for 2024-2025 is $162.8 million, focusing on maintaining, renewing, and building new assets like roads, parks, paths, and playgrounds across the Shire to accommodate rapid population growth.
 Key works include road upgrades (Annangrove Road, Withers Road, Boundary Road), new footpaths, cycleways, bridges, and new and refurbished parks and playgrounds, including Livvi's Place extension at Bernie Mullane Sports Complex.
 The Council is also actively campaigning for state and federal funding for critical infrastructure, particularly in high-growth areas like Box Hill and the Kellyville/Bella Vista precincts.

-A $250 million State Significant Development involving demolition of existing buildings and staged construction of a mixed-use precinct with 8,025 sqm of commercial floor space and 615 apartments (including 169 affordable/in-fill homes).
-Comprises four buildings ranging from 5 to 25 storeys delivered in three stages, with a through-site pedestrian link connecting Cecil Avenue and Roger Avenue.
-Incorporates Crime Prevention Through Environmental Design principles.
-Currently at Response to Submissions stage.
+State Significant Development comprising demolition of existing structures and staged construction of a mixed-use precinct with 8,025 sqm commercial floor space and 615 residential apartments (including 169 affordable/in-fill dwellings).
+Delivered in three stages with four buildings ranging 5-25 storeys, public through-site link, and basement parking.

 Bellevue Residences